LucaCanali/sparkMeasure/docs/Flight_recorder_mode_InfluxDBSink.md

-# SparkMeasure Flight Recorder mode - InfluxDB sink
+# SparkMeasure Flight Recorder Mode - InfluxDB Sink

 Use sparkMeasure in flight recorder mode to instrument Spark applications without touching their code.
 Flight recorder mode attaches a Spark Listener that collects the metrics while the application runs.
 This describes how to sink Spark metrics to an InfluxDB instance.
-See also [flight recorder mode with file output](Flight_recorder_mode_FileSink.md) for details on the file sink.

 ## InfluxDBSink and InfluxDBSinkExtended